Hazrat Pir Mohammad Shah Library: History

 The library is located within the precincts of the tomb-shrine complex of Pir Muhammad Shah, a Sufi who was born in Bijapur in 1688 and migrated to Ahmedabad in 1711, where he died in 1749.
+He belonged to the Qadiri Shattari Sufi order.
+The library started with book that Muhammad Shah himself had brought from Arabia, and then was expanded by his disciples with books that they had acquired locally and abroad.

 Prominent writer and scholar Professor Mohyiuddin Bombaywala has held the post of director since last 30 years.
 Dr. Ziauddin A. Desai, the well-known numismatist and scholar, was associated with the Library and its governing trust until his death in 2002.